gh-andre/KeePassFont/README.md

     C:\Program Files (x86)\KeePass Password Safe 2
     C:\Program Files\KeePass Password Safe 2

-, and rename the original `KeePass.exe` and `KeePass.XmlSerializers.dll`
-files.
-Do not delete them.
-Copy the new files from the downloaded archive to replace the ones you just renamed.
+, and rename the original `KeePass.exe` file.
+Do not delete it.
+Copy the new file from the downloaded archive to replace the one you just renamed.

-If you would like to add the new XSL template for exporting passwords, copy `XSL\KDBX_Dump_HTML.xsl` file into the `XSL` directory in the installation directory.
+If you would like to add the new XSL template for exporting passwords, copy the `XSL\KDBX_Dump_HTML.xsl` file into the `XSL` directory in the installation directory.

 It's worth noting that this step replaces only the executable and not